mapzen/ios/docs/installation.md

 # Installation

-The Mapzen iOS SDK can be included in any iOS app via Cocoapods (Carthage support coming soon!)
+The Mapzen iOS SDK can be included in any iOS app via Cocoapods.
 It includes everything you need to get started, and includes a sample app you can also give a spin.

 ## Cocoapods